RachWalm/spelling-game/README.md

 ### Colour Design

 The colour scheme was created to be gentle with clear bright colours where actions was required such as buttons.
-It was supposed to be reminisent of the sky as we has a fox woodland at the bottom. the BOE2F5 needed to be changed to rgba so that we could introduce a certain amount of opalescence (rgba = 176, 226, 245, 0.7).
+It was supposed to be reminiscent of the sky as we has a fox woodland at the bottom. the BOE2F5 needed to be changed to rgba so that we could introduce a certain amount of opalescence (rgba = 176, 226, 245, 0.7).

 ![colour scheme](documents/colourscheme.png)